What Do Tire Numbers Mean?

 Extremely low-profile tires like these are mostly for show

 The sidewall height is described as a percentage of the tire width.
-In our example, our tires are 225mm wide.
+In our example, the tires are 225mm wide.
 Since the sidewall height is 45% of the width, the sidewall is 101.25mm tall (approximately).
-As you can see, using a percentage to describe sidewall height makes the numbers a little cleaner.
+Using a percentage to describe sidewall height makes the numbers a little cleaner.

 As a general rule, taller sidewalls result in a smoother ride.
 If you're buying tires for your 1984 Lincoln Continental, for example, the sidewall height is a very generous 75 series (the OE tire size is 205/75R15).
 If you're buying tires for a brand-new sports car, you might find that the sidewall height is a very slim 35 series (newer BMW M3's can wear tires as low profile as 265/35R19).
 These are called "low profile" tires, and they're usually found on sports cars because a) low profile tires make for a better handling car and b) sports car owners aren't likely to complain about a stiff ride.